draevin/mswep/README.md

 # mswep

-## A console clone of the classic Minesweeper
+> A console clone of the hit classic Minesweeper

 An endeavour that started while waiting on a meeting with a professor, I am recreating one of my favorite simple games as a console application to tune as I please.
 I have minesweeper on my phone, but wanted to experience the same joy I do playing it with my thumbs in the console.